knighthawk0811/jpnp_wp_version/version_8_plugin_include_post_by/readme.txt

 == Changelog ==

+= 0.3.191113 =
+* Added the custom class entry field that will place a class name in the wrapper element

+= 0.3.191007 =
+* added the baility for the display input field to actually cause the output to be in that order

 = 0.2.181219 =
 * fixed bug in include-post-by-id where display data was being cached between multiple executions